TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- The entire arena handle, I suppose?
 		- Should then arena gui mixin manage it?
 			- I guess...
+	- Draw somewhere around where the death summary shows
+		- Nothing should appear once we're dead
+	- Notifications like "can't holster" will be drawn a little above the context tip
+		- So that both can appear at once
 	- Randomized
 		- Stay still to regenerate stamina faster.
 		- Double-tap R to drop the old mag for a faster reload.
 Near-empty mags are dropped automatically.